verbb/formie/docs/guides/configuration/spam-keywords-in-detail.md

-# Spam keywords in detail
+# Spam Keywords in Detail

 Spam keywords are Formie's built-in content screening tool — match words, phrases, boolean logic, or IP addresses against a submission and mark it as spam during the **`screen`** workflow stage.
 This guide covers full syntax, real-world rule sets, and how keywords fit alongside email rules, text rules, guards, and captchas.